-Circuit design and construction
+Genetic circuit design and construction

-[probably talk a little bit more about cello here]

-Each subcircuit generated during the partitioning stage was implemented as structural Verilog file and run through Yosys for further minimization.
-Because many of the circuits have “internal” wires that are tied to quorum outputs, care needed to be taken to ensure those outputs could still be captured appropriately.
-For example, some circuits could be reduced to smaller number of gates but doing so removes a wire required for a particular output [supp figure example?].
-If a smaller circuit was synthesized [examples from supplement] that still enabled capture of all the appropriate outputs, the smaller circuit was used.
-Otherwise, we used the less minimized version [fig 4A for minimized, supp figure for unminimized].

-To convert from an abstract circuit diagram to a genetic circuit,transcriptional gates must be assigned to each NOT/NOR gate such that their inputs and outputs match to perform the desired circuit function.
-A previously developed software tool called Cello performs the full stack required to convert a circuit description (in Verilog code) to a DNA sequence, including logic synthesis and mapping to NOT/NOR gates, gate assignment, and circuit simulation.
+To convert an abstract circuit diagram to a DNA sequence, transcriptional gates must be assigned to each NOT/NOR gate such that their inputs and outputs match to perform the desired circuit function.
+A previously developed software tool called Cello performs the full stack required to convert a circuit description (in Verilog) to a DNA sequence, including logic synthesis and mapping to NOT/NOR gates, gate assignment, and circuit simulation.
 The user simply inputs a set of gates with defined response functions, transcriptional sensors that can sense various inputs, and Verilog code.
-Cello uses a simulated annealing algorithm to identify an optimal gate assignment, optimizing the circuit’s worst case behavior.
+Cello then uses a simulated annealing algorithm to identify an optimal gate assignment by optimizing the circuit’s worst case behavior (specifically, the ratio of the lowest ON state to highest OFF state).

-We wrote structural Verilog code for each subcircuit to create DNA sequences implementing the circuits in individual cell.
-Cello couldn’t take as input a structural Verilog file without running minimization or a circuit with multiple outputs.
-Since minimization often removed necessary internal wires, we could not use Cello to generate DNA sequences.
-Instead, we used custom Python scripts to implement the same gate assignment algorithm performed by Cello[materials and methods].
+The subcircuits generated by the partitioning stage often connect to more than one cell and therefore require one or more outputs.
+However, Cello currently does not have the capability to handle multi-output circuits.
+To map each subcircuit to a DNA sequence, we first wrote descriptions of each subcircuit as structural Verilog.
+We then ran each subcircuit through Yosys again to further minimize each individual subcircuit and substituted OR gates wherever possible (in a genetic context, OR gates can be implemented without any repressors if they are the final gate in a circuit)[cite Cello, Cello2.0, Jonghyeon paper].
+These steps reduced the total number of gates to 110, generating the final fully minimized MD5 circuit implemented in cells (Fig 4a, Supplementary Figure 10).
+To perform the gate assignment, we use custom Python scripts that implement the same gate assignment algorithm performed by Cello but modified it to handle multi-output circuits (Materials and Methods).

-To implement the genetic circuits, we cloned the circuit (including the output fluorophore) into landing pads attB2 and attB7.
-Cell-cell signalling pathways were cloned into the att5 plasmid.
-To express the quorum output molecules, we placed the required gate output promoter upstream of the quorum output.
-For example, in circuit g6, PJR1 controls both the circuit output YFP and a Rpa quorum output cassette.
+To implement the genetic circuits, we first cloned each circuit into attB2 and attB7 landing pads of E. coli MG1655 (JAI_MKC300).
+To monitor the performance of the circuit, one or more fluorophores were added to the circuit (Fig 3B, Supplemental Figure Circuit Datasheets).
 We used the same split NOR gate design described in Park et al. where 2-input NOR gates are created from a 1-input NOT gate by placing the gate in two landing pads under control of individual promoters.
-The orientation of different gates and ordering was done ad hoc.
+After validating circuit performance, we cloned the cell-cell signalling pathways into the attB5 landing pad under control of the required gate promoter (Figures 2B and 3B).
+For example, in circuit g6, PJR1 controls both the circuit output YFP and the pC-HSL production cassette (Figures 3B and 3C).
 In some cases, the orientation of gates was manually changed to reduce effects from transcriptional readthrough.
-We developed a streamlined protocol to simultaneously perform double integrations into 2 landing pads directly from an overnight culture by adding a plasmid expressing both the int2 and int7 integrases to JAI_MKC300 [methods].
-Subsequent integrations into the attB5 landing pad were achieved via conjugation and always performed after an integration into attB2 or attB7, enabling selection of transconjugants.
+We developed a streamlined protocol to simultaneously perform double integrations into the attB2 and attB7 landing pads directly from an overnight culture by adding a plasmid expressing both the int2 and int7 integrases to JAI_MKC300 (Materials and Methods).
+Subsequent integrations into the attB5 landing pad were achieved via conjugation and always performed after an integration into attB2 or attB7, enabling selection of transconjugants (Materials and Methods).